JasselD/JasselNotes/COMP607/RAID.md

 		- Pros: Redundancy; if one disk fails, the other still has the data
 		- Cons: Reduced storage effieciency (need twice the storage).
 Slower write speeds
 	- RAID 5 (Striping with Parity)
-		- Data is split across three or more disks, with parity information distribu
+		- Data is split across three or more disks, with parity information distributed across all disks.
+Parity allows recovery if a disk fails
+		- Pros: Redundancy and good storage effiency
+		- Cons: Slower write speeds due to parity calculations.
+Recovery can take time